-This note examines the background to a 2013 government review of appeals against regulators' decisions.
+This note examines the background to a 2013 government review of appeals against regulators' decisions, and summarises subsequent developments.

 The review was triggered by criticism, especially from Ofcom, that companies had become adept at using appeals to the Competition Appeal Tribunal (the CAT) to postpone much needed regulatory decisions (e.g. those aimed at promoting the roll-out of 4G mobile telecoms technology) with consequential damage to the UK economy.
 However, with one exception, there was no further word from the government following publication of the consultation document.
 The exception is that the 2016 Digital Economy Act provides that future appeals against Ofcom's decisions will be determined 'by applying the same principles as would be applied by a court on an application for judicial review' - in other words there will no longer be a rehearing of the merits of the decision.